KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 export default runApp(features);
 ```

-runApp() returns an App object, which accumulates the publicAPI of all
+runApp() returns an App object, which accumulates the publicFace of all
 features (in named feature nodes), supporting cross-communication
 between features.
 For this reason, the app object should be exported
 by your mainline (_exposing it to various code modules_).